shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/polygon-peer-to-peer-payment-dapp-part-2.md

 Here instead of showing a button, we are creating a button to open the modal.
 On the button, we are displaying the selected token symbol and token logo.
 If the token logo is not available, we show the first token letter to make the placeholder.

 Now we need to update the way we show the balance.
-Before, we were only showing `PAY` token balance, which has 18 decimal, we can easily use `Web3.utils.fromWei` to show the balance, but now that we have some tokens with the different decimal values, we need to update the code.
+Before, we were only showing PAY token balance, which has 18 decimals, we can easily use `Web3.utils.fromWei` to show the balance, but now that we have some tokens with the different decimal values, we need to update the code.

-Replace this code,
+Replace this code:

 ```javascript
 {balance &&